LevinoMoises/react-fully-scrolled/README.md

 # CUSTOM VERSION OF REACT FULLY SCROLLED

-## Go to react-fully-scrolled for the original
+## Go to react-fully-scrolled by @giladaya for the original
+  This version contains two improvements from its original:

+  • _touchSensitivity_ prop;

+    This prop determines how much Y movement is required before the page starts to move.
+The default value is 50.

+  • Macbook touchpad bug fix;

+    This version has a hotfix for multiple swipes on Macbook touchpads.

 [![NPM version][npm-image]][npm-url]